maixnor/wu-quartz/content/semester 3/Main Negotiation Takeaways.md

 - explore non-monetary interests
 	- give away something cheap to you, but valuable to others
 - influence group decisions by setting the agenda
+- losing is normal and expected
+	- don't let that stop you to start negotiations